 IHG® Rewards Club Select Credit Card

 If you’re an avid traveler who wants to earn hotel stays, the IHG® Rewards Club Select Credit Card is a great card for your rewards portfolio.
 Not only do you earn 5 points per $1 spent when you stay at IHG hotels.
 Earn 2 points per $1 spent on purchases at gas stations, grocery stores & restaurants.
 Earn 1 point for every $1 spent on all other purchases.

 Depending on how often you dine out, those points can go far towards free nights at Holiday Inns, InterContinental, Crowne Plaza, Hotel Indigo, Staybridge Suites, and Candlewood Suite properties worldwide.
 Even better, this card comes with a sign-up bonus after meeting a minimum spending requirement during the first three months of account opening.

 The only drawback with this card is that the points cannot be redeemed for cash-back or hotel stays at other hotel brands.

 Chase Sapphire Preferred® Card

-If you want a card that rewards you for both dining out and travel, the Chase Sapphire Preferred® Card card might be your best bet.
-With this card, you earn two points per $1 spent on travel and dining at restaurants and one point per $1 spent on all other purchases.
+If you want a card that rewards you for both dining out and travel, the Chase Sapphire Preferred® Card might be your best bet.
+With this card, you earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
 As a travel card first and foremost, you’ll also enjoy no foreign transaction fees plus a chip-enabled card for enhanced security and wider acceptance.

 Do you dine out with your family frequently?
 Do you take clients out for dinners on your own dime?
 Do you travel and dine out for work and then get reimbursed later?
 If you answered “yes” to any of these questions, then you might as well sign up for a credit card that will reward you for doing so.